webplatform/docs/guides/the_html_head/index.md

 Note that you can also set the language of sub sections of your document by using the <code>lang</code> attribute on other elements, for example <code>&lt;span lang="fr">Bonjour&lt;/span></code>.

 The attributes you use to set the language depend on the <code>doctype</code> of your document.
-The [http://www.w3.org/TR/i18n-html-tech-lang/#ri20040429.092928424 W3C says]

- <blockquote>For HTML use the <code>lang</code> attribute only, for XHTML 1.0 served as text/html or HTML5 polyglot documents use the <code>lang</code>  and  <code>xml:lang</code>  attributes, and for XHTML served as XML use the  <code>xml:lang</code>  attribute only.</blockquote>
+For HTML use the <code>lang</code> attribute only, for XHTML 1.0 served as text/html or HTML5 polyglot documents use the <code>lang</code>  and  <code>xml:lang</code>  attributes, and for XHTML served as XML use the  <code>xml:lang</code>  attribute only.

-Language
 The simplest language tag value is a two-letter code, such as <code>en</code> for English, but you can also combine multiple subtags with hyphens to give more detail where needed.
 For example, <code>en-GB</code> signals British English. <code>zh-hans</code> signals Simplified Chinese.
-The language tags are defined in [http://www.w3.org/International/articles/language-tags/ the IANA subtag registry].
-(You can also search for subtags using Richard Ishida's [http://rishida.net/utils/subtags/ Language Subtag Lookup] tool.)
+The language tags are defined in [http://www.iana.org/assignments/language-subtag-registry the IANA subtag registry].
+(You can also search for subtags and check language tags using Richard Ishida's [http://rishida.net/utils/subtags/ Language Subtag Lookup] tool.)
 See more information about [http://www.w3.org/International/questions/qa-choosing-language-tags Choosing a Language Tag].

 ==Setting your document's character encoding==